best-practice-and-impact/ons-spark/ons-spark/spark-functions/cross_joins.md

 ```
 ### Accidental Cross Joins

 Cross joins can be dangerous due to the size of DataFrame that they return.
-In PySpark, it is possible to create a cross join accidentally when using a regular join where the key column only has one value in it.
+In PySpark, it is possible to create a cross join accidentally when using a regular join where the key column only has one distinct value in it.
 In these cases Spark will sometimes process the join as a cross join and return an error, depending on the lineage of the DataFrame.
 You can disable this error with `.config("spark.sql.crossJoin.enabled", "true")`.

 Note that this error is specific to Spark 2; in Spark 3, [this option is enabled by default](https://github.com/apache/spark/pull/25520) and so the error will only occur if you explicitly enable it.